tanyelai/neuroscience/README.md

 ***About Neurobiology:*** It cannot be considered as comprehensive if we consider medical neuroscience course load.
 It includes light-weighted and non-medical aspects of neurobiology. <br/>

-### Day 35
+### Day 35-38
-I will study IELTS for 3 days.
+I study IELTS for 3 days.
 It's time to give a break for neuroscience.